Open Data Hub logo

 Next Step

-• Create a Feature Store instance in a data science project.
+• Create a Feature Store instance in a project.

-Creating a Feature Store instance in a data science project
+Creating a Feature Store instance in a project

-You can add an instance of Feature Store to a data science project by creating a custom resource definition (CRD) in the OpenShift console.
+You can add an instance of Feature Store to a project by creating a custom resource definition (CRD) in the OpenShift console.

 The following example shows the minimum requirements for a Feature Store CR YAML file: